-Lumps, bumps and weird cottony fluff on your plants are more than just some strange coincidence, they’re probably soft scale insects!
+Lumps, bumps, and weird cottony fluff on your plants are more than just some strange coincidence, they’re probably soft scale insects!
 Don’t worry, we have the answers to your burning soft scale questions.

 What is Soft Scale?

-Plants that are droopy, yellowing or have developed sticky spots and black mold on leaves can be really alarming to find in your landscape or garden.
+Plants that are droopy, yellowing, or have developed sticky spots and black mold on leaves can be really alarming to find in your landscape or garden.
 These are plants that look to be on the brink of immediate death, but things aren’t always that straightforward.
 If your plants are sagging and looking terrible, it may not be a terminal plant disease, but soft scale insects to blame.

 Soft scale feed directly from the vascular systems of host plants, which can quickly result in a plant that looks like it’s not feeling so hot.
 Drought stress can speed up the plant’s decline, since it’s fighting these soft scale insects for liquids.
 One of the most distinguishing features in determining soft scale versus armored scale infestations is the production of copious amounts of clear, sticky liquid called honeydew.
 Only the soft scale bugs produce this liquid, which tends to drip on leaves and objects below it.
 This sets up a dangerous cycle, because the sweet liquid attracts both ants and a non-pathogenic fungus called sooty mold.

 Often, ant infestations are among the first signs of soft scale.
 These smart, industrial insects have actually been known to use soft scale insects as a means of farming honeydew, just as they do with aphids.
 Ants will tend them lovingly and then harvest the fruits of their labor for the ant colony.
-Because soft scale can’t move, their ant partners will move them to more promising plants or to uninfested parts of the existing host, creating a huge problem for the plant owner.
+Since soft scale can’t move, their ant partners will move them to more promising plants or to uninfested parts of the existing host, creating a huge problem for the plant owner.

 How to Get Rid of Soft Scale